KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/applying-machine-learning/applying-machine-learning.md

 ## Overview

 Autonomous Data Warehouse contains built-in machine learning algorithms.
 There is a separate workshop that can guide you through creating machine learning models to solve common business problems.
-In this short lab the objective is to use one of these built-in algorithms to help us understand the demographic factors that can explain why a customer triggers an "insufficient funds" event against their account.
+In this short lab, the objective is to use one of these built-in algorithms to help us understand the demographic factors that can explain why a customer triggers an "insufficient funds" event against their account.
 If we can find a way to identify the key demographic attributes associated with this type of event, we can target customers to help them better manage their account and therefore have a better experience on MovieStream.

 To do this analysis, we are going to use a package called **DBMS\_PREDICTIVE\_ANALYTICS**.
-This package contains routines that perform an automated form of machine learning known as predictive analytics.
+This package contains routines that perform an automated form of machine learning known as **predictive analytics**.
 With predictive analytics, we do not need to be aware of typical machine learning steps such as model building or model scoring.
 All machine learning activities are handled internally by the procedure.
 This makes it really easy for everyone to benefit from the power of machine learning-driven analytics.

 Estimated Lab Time: 15 minutes